-This free training course from Amna (formerly the Refugee Trauma Initiative) focuses on early childhood development in emergencies and gives workers who are responding to the earthquake disaster in Syria and Turkey an introduction to safe, good practice principles when setting up psychosocial support spaces and services for affected children, their caregivers and families.
+This free training course from Amna (formerly the Refugee Trauma Initiative) focused on early childhood development in emergencies and gave workers responding to the earthquake disaster in Syria and Turkey an introduction to safe, good practice principles when setting up psychosocial support spaces and services for affected children, their caregivers and families.

-The course is for organisations, workers, volunteers and anyone else working with earthquake affected children and families.
-Trainings take place online over the course of two days, for three hours each day.
-Live interpretation in Turkish and Arabic is available if required by participants and can be requested at the registration stage.
+The course was for organisations, workers, volunteers and anyone else working with earthquake affected children and families.
+Trainings took place online over the course of two days, for three hours each day.
+Live interpretation in Turkish and Arabic was available as required.

 • Core principles for setting up a safe healing space for children.